 Abstract-Machine-type communications is quite often of very low data rate and of sporadic nature.
-In a multi-user wireless sensor network, this sporadic transmission activity can be favourably exploited to facilitate a joint activity and data detection on the physical layer as it has been shown in previous works.
+In a multi-user wireless sensor network, this sporadic transmission activity can favourably be exploited to facilitate a joint activity and data detection on the physical layer as it has been shown in previous works.
 This abolishes the need for shared channel access signaling on higher network layers and increases bandwidth efficiency.
 However, each data source transmits over a user-specific channel which makes channel estimation mandatory for phase-coherent reception and channel equalisation.
-Since a totally blind estimation of channels, transmit activities and user data - all at the same time - is practically infeasible, we propose a joint activity and channel estimation scheme based on pilots and matching pursuit algorithms.
+Since a totally blind estimation of channels, transmit activities and user data simultaneously is practically infeasible, we propose a joint activity and channel estimation scheme based on pilots and matching pursuit algorithms.
 We show that Zadoff-Chu sequences lead to a better user separation and estimation performance than random Gaussian codes.
-And since we do not make any assumptions about the user's data payload, our results are generally valid to any frame structure.
+And since we do not make any assumptions about the user's data payload, our results are generally valid for any frame structure.

-I. INTRODUCTION
+I. Introduction

 One of the big emerging fields for future communication systems is machine-type communications.
-This term describes data traffic between two autonomous entities without human interaction.
+This term describes data traffic between autonomous entities without human interaction and is characterised by small data packet sizes, intermittent or periodic network access and a large number of devices (or "users").
 Nowadays high data rate systems, such as LTE, were designed for human-driven, high data rate traffic without machine-type communications in mind [1].
 However, many applications arise, e.g. in the industrial automation context, where lots of sensor nodes communicate status information to a common base station (sink node).
-This is quite often of very low data rate and of sporadic nature.

-In such a wireless uplink scenario, where sensor nodes sporadically transmit data to a central aggregation node, activity signaling to access the shared wireless medium generates a lot of overhead and makes communication inefficient compared to the small amount of payload data.
+In such a wireless uplink scenario, where sensor nodes sporadically transmit data to a central aggregation node, activity signalling to access the shared wireless medium generates a lot of overhead and makes communication inefficient compared to the small amount of payload data.
 Previous works in [2]-[4] therefore proposed a novel joint activity and data detection at the multi-user receiver, or data aggregation node, on the physical network layer.
 The cited works altogether assume perfect channel state information (CSI) at the receiver.
-But in a practical setup, CSI must be estimated for channel equalisation and phase-coherent reception of data symbols taken from a digital modulation alphabet, e.g. Phase-Shift Keying.
+But for real-time implementations, CSI must be estimated for channel equalisation and phase-coherent reception of data symbols taken from a digital modulation alphabet, e.g. Phase-Shift Keying.

-It is practically impossible to reliably estimate user-specific channels, activity and data symbols all at once.
+It is practically impossible to reliably estimate user-specific channels, activity and data symbols simultaneously [5].
 Hence, the partitioning of this problem into a joint multi-user activity and channel estimation followed by a classical non-sparse data detection, instead of a combined activity and data detection with given CSI, is a viable solution.
-This idea was first brought forward in [5] and it was shown that good results can be achieved with known data symbols serving as pilots.
+This idea was first brought forward in the cited work and it was shown that good results can be achieved with known data symbols serving as pilots.